SAP-samples/ui5-typescript-walkthrough/steps/27/README.md

 ### webapp/test/testsuite.qunit.ts \(New\)

-The `testsuite.qunit.ts` file contains the configuration of our test suite.
+The `testsuite.qunit.ts` file contains the configuration of our test suite such as using QUnit version 2 and the `sap_horizon` theme.
-It serves as the entry point for all tests within our project.
+It serves as the entry point for all tests within our project such as the previously created `unit/unitTests` (The `.qunit.ts` extension is omitted and will be added automatically during runtime).

+The previously created `Test.qunit.html` file is referenced as the test `page` which is used to run the individual tests.

 For more information, read [Test Starter - Concept and Basic Setup](https://sdk.openui5.org/#/topic/22f50c0f0b104bf3ba84620880793d3f).